SergeyTsalkov/brooce/README.md

 ```shell
 redis-cli SET "brooce:cron:jobs:daily-biller" "0 0 * * * queue:common ~/bin/bill-all-accounts.sh"
 ```
+**Cron job times are always UTC, regardless of your local time zone!** This was unavoidable since brooce instances could be running on multiple servers in different time zones.

 You can see any pending cron jobs on the Cron Jobs page in the web interface.